streicherlouw/fastai2_jetson_nano/README.md

 jupyter notebook password
 ```
 # Step 4: Start jupyter notebook
-This installation script creates a virtual environment called "fastai" for pytorch and fastai using the python's venv function.
-This means that you will need to activate the virtual environment before using jupyter notebook or python.
-If you are not using the startup sctipts below, you can manually activate the "fastai" virtual environment with the following command:
+This installation script creates a virtual environment called "fastai" using the python's venv function.
+This means that you will need to activate the virtual environment before using fastai in either jupyter notebook or python.
+If you are not using the start-up scripts further below, you can manually activate the "fastai" virtual environment with the following command:
 ```
 source ~/python-envs/fastai/bin/activate
 ```
-The start-up scripts start_fastai_jupyter.sh and start_fastai_jupyter_tmux.sh will automatically activate the virtual environments before starting jupyter notebook with the jetson nano's IP address.
+The installation also places two start-up scripts in the user's home directory that automatically activates the virtual environment before starting jupyter notebook with the jetson nano's IP address.

-If you start jypyter notebook in the terminal you are logged into, it will operate for as long as the terminal session is running, but exit the moment your terminal session closes.
-To start jypyter notebook in your current terminal session type:
+To start the jypyter notebook server in the terminal you are logged into type:
 ```
 ./start_fastai_jupyter.sh
 ```
+The script above will run jupyter notebook for as long as the terminal session remains open, but exit when the terminal session closes.
 If you would like jupyter notebook to continue running after you log out, you can use tmux to host a virtual terminal session.

 The setup of tmux included in this package (based on [Jeffrey Antony's](https://github.com/jeffreyantony) [tmux repository](https://github.com/jeffreyantony/tmux-fastai/blob/master/tmux-fastai.sh)) creates three terminal sessions: Session 0 for jtop (an attractive resource manager for the jetson nano, Session 2 containing a Linux terminal with the "fastai" virtual environment activated, and Session 3 running jupyter notebook.
 After starting tmux with the command below, you can press Control-b followed by 0,2 or 3 to switch between jtop, the terminal and jupyter's output.
 Control-b followed by x closes a session.
 ```
 ./start_fastai_jupyter_tmux.sh
 ```